treehouses/treehouses.github.io/pages/vi/firststeps.md

 	- Memory (Ram): Minimum 2GB
 	- Operating System: Suggested Android 8 (Oreo) (minimum Android 6)

-	`NOTE: You can purshase all of these componantds together for your conviniance (or if there are discounts) on places such as Amazon, Ebay ect...
+	`NOTE: You can purchase all of these components together for your convenience (or if there are discounts) on places such as Amazon, Ebay etc...

-## Optional Prerequisite
+## Optional Prerequisites
-There are allso "optional" pices of hardware that you can chose to purchase should you choose to, these are not compulsory for participation in the internship but may greatly assit you in develloping your skills and contributing to the project.
+There are also "optional" pieces of hardware that you can choose to purchase should you choose to, these are not compulsory for participation in the internship but may greatly assist you in developing your skills and contributing to the project.

 1. Ethernet cable - For Direct connection and troublshooting of the Pi
 1. Optional: [Real Time Clock (rtc)]("https://www.amazon.com/s?k=raspberry+pi+rtc")
 1. Optional: [Raspberry Pi 0W]("https://www.raspberrypi.org/products/raspberry-pi-zero-w/").
 1. Optional: Raspberry pi Camera(s):